Hallo, I'm Heather!

 Hallo Ceramics presents a distinctive range of ceramic jewellery and homewares that celebrate joyful expression through colour, pattern, and form.
 Each piece is thoughtfully designed using bold colour palettes & playful shapes, resulting in works that are both expressive and individual.

-Rooted in ideas of creativity, empowerment, and self-expression, the collection invites wearers and collectors to reconnect with their inner child; that part of ourselves drawn to play, curiosity, and delight.
-Through vibrant colour and whimsical pattern, the works encourage moments of joy, imagination, and emotional connection, whether worn as jewellery or lived with in the home.
+Rooted in ideas of creativity, empowerment, and self-expression, Heather's work invites wearers and collectors to reconnect with their inner child; that part of ourselves drawn to play, curiosity, and delight.

 Hallo Ceramics' pieces are made to be cherished.
 They offer meaningful gifts for loved ones, or joyful keepsakes to celebrate and nurture your own sense of play and individuality.

 Ceramics is a slow, intentional craft.
 Each piece takes time to design, shape, and finish, and every stage requires care and patience.
-I hand-build each piece demo my home studio.
+I both slip-cast & hand-build my work in my home studio.
 They are then left to dry slightly overnight before I gently refine the surfaces using water and a sponge.
 Some pieces are then hand-painted with my signature illustrative designs.

 At this stage, the work is incredibly fragile, even the lightest knock can cause breakage.
 Once fully dried, or “bone dry,” the pieces are finally ready for their first kiln firing.